Janeane Garofalo: Air America Radio

 In late March 2004, Garofalo became a co-host for Air America Radio's new show The Majority Report, alongside Sam Seder.
 The early days of Air America Radio are chronicled in the documentary Left of the Dial, which includes a debate between Garofalo and her conservative father Carmine, who was initially a regular guest on The Majority Report.

-Garofalo commented on her show of April 28, 2006 supporting the Scientology-linked New York Rescue Workers Detoxification Project, a controversial treatment for workers suffering ailments from 9/11 clean-up efforts in New York City.
+Garofalo commented on her show of April 28, 2006, supporting the Scientology-linked New York Rescue Workers Detoxification Project, a controversial treatment for workers suffering ailments from 9/11 clean-up efforts in New York City.
+Garofalo dedicated a number of episodes of "Majority Report" to the program and brought conflict between her and her co-host Sam Seder.
+The show's producer and Seder finally walked off the program when Garofalo said Seder would not have opposed it if it had been "linked to Jews instead of Scientologists."

 Personal life

-Garofalo struggled with alcoholism, stating in a 2021 interview that she gave up drinking in 2001.
+Garofalo struggled with alcoholism, giving up drinking in 2001.

-Garofalo married Robert Cohen, who was then a writer for The Ben Stiller Show, in Las Vegas in 1991.
-She later explained that it was intended to be a joke, the pair thinking that the marriage was not binding unless it had been filed at a local courthouse.
-It was discovered later, when Cohen tried to marry someone else, that the marriage was indeed legal.
-The union was dissolved in 2012.
+Garofalo married Robert Cohen, then a writer for The Ben Stiller Show, in Las Vegas in 1991.
+She later explained it was intended as a joke, the pair thinking that the marriage was not binding unless it was filed at a local courthouse.
+Cohen later became engaged to Jill Leiderman, a producer of Jimmy Kimmel Live!; it was discovered later, when Cohen tried to marry, the marriage was indeed legal.
+The union with Cohen was dissolved in 2012.

+In 2019, Garofalo publicly came out as asexual.